lsst/dp0-3_lsst_io/data-products-dp0-3/schema.rst

    * - ssObjectId
      - long
      - Id of the ssObject this source was associated with, if any.
 If not, it is set to NULL (each diaSource will be associated with either a diaObject or ssObject).
-   * - _name
+   * - nameTrue
      - char
      -
    * - ssObjectReassocTime
      - timestamp
      - Time when this diaSource was reassociated from diaObject to ssObject (if such reassociation happens, otherwise NULL).
-   * - midPointTai
+   * - midPointMjdTai
      - double
      - Effective mid-exposure time for this diaSource.
    * - ra
      - double
      - RA-coordinate of the center of this diaSource.
-   * - raSigma
+   * - raErr
      - float
      - Uncertainty of ra.
-   * - decl
+   * - dec
      - double
-     - Decl-coordinate of the center of this diaSource.
+     - Dec-coordinate of the center of this diaSource.
-   * - declSigma
+   * - decErr
      - float
-     - Uncertainty of decl.
+     - Uncertainty of dec.
-   * - ra_decl_Cov
+   * - ra_dec_Cov
      - float
-     - Covariance between ra and decl.
+     - Covariance between ra and dec.
    * - snr
      - float
      - The signal-to-noise ratio at which this source was detected in the difference image.
-   * - filter
+   * - band
      - char
      -
    * - mag
      - float
      - Magnitude.
 This is a placeholder and should be replaced by flux.
-   * - magSigma
+   * - magErr
      - float
-     - Magnitude.
-This is a placeholder and should be replaced by flux.
+     - Magnitude error.
+This is a placeholder and should be replaced by flux error.
-   * - _V
+   * - magTrueVband
      - float
      -
-   * - _magTrue
-     - float
-     -
-   * - _raTrue
+   * - raTrue
      - double
      -
-   * - _decTrue
+   * - decTrue
      - double
      -